Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

 • Keep updating the style guide regularly as the preferences of your target audience or your brand objectives evolve

-4. Equip your team with the right tools
+4. Equip your team with the right real-time collaborative editor

 While testing different tools and building your workflow, it is crucial to keep your tech stack lean as cycling through multiple tools in a day is time-consuming and frustrating.
 Furthermore, they take up a big chunk of your budget which decreases the ROI of your content production process.